dsimotas/FontInstall/ReadMe.txt

-Install fonts by running the following command below
+Install fonts for MacOS users by running the following command below

 This git serves as a host for the fonts